jepumphrey01/ResumeWebSite/README.md

 # ResumeWebSite
-A web page that hosts my resume
+A web site built with django and python that hosts my resume